rickhelmus/patRoon/paper.md

 [@Bengtsson2020].
 * Bug fixes and improvements from user feedback.

-A complete listing of all changes is outlined [the Project News file][NEWS].
+A complete listing of all changes is outlined [the project news file][NEWS].

 # Example workflows